prebid/prebid-server-java/docs/developers/add-new-analytics-module.md

 In order to make Prebid Server aware of the new analytics module it needs to be added to the Spring Context in `org.prebid.server.spring.config.AnalyticsConfiguration` as a bean.

-Note: if the new implementation uses Vert.x `HttpClient` or other services that must not be shared between different verticle instances then `CompositeAnalyticsReporter` and `{module}AnalyticsReporter` in `org.prebid.server.spring.config.AnalyticsConfiguration` must have `prototype` scope.
+Note: if the new implementation uses Vert.x `HttpClient` or other services that must not be shared between different verticle instances then `{module}AnalyticsReporter` in `org.prebid.server.spring.config.AnalyticsConfiguration` must have `prototype` scope.

 ### Example